StoneT2000/rfcl/README.md

 ## Data / Demonstrations 📊

 We benchmark on 3 environment suites, each with their own demonstrations.
-We have uploaded all demonstrations to [google drive]().
+We have uploaded all demonstrations to [google drive](https://drive.google.com/file/d/1SYNg-VoiRalUnmc8qVTq1oOln00sbNoC/view).
 We recommend you directly download these demonstrations to a `demos/` folder as opposed to trying to format them to include environment states as the code for that is quite complicated.
 <!-- todo anon: use HF  -->

 If you are interested in how the demonstrations are formatted, you can take a look at `scripts/demos/<env_suite>/format_dataset.py`.
 We take existing demonstrations from the environment suites and format them into the flexible [ManiSkill2 demonstration format](https://haosulab.github.io/ManiSkill2/concepts/demonstrations.html#format), which is used as this format supports storing environment states out of the box which is needed by RFCL.
-Some environment demonstrations (e.g. Adroit human demonstrations) do not come with environment states, so we wrote some fairly complex code to extract them.

 ## Training 🧠